-7. Conclusions
+6. Conclusions

-Natural Resources Exploration's exploration activities during the first term of EL28331 has been focused on determining the mineral prospectivity of the area, modelling phosphate horizons present in EL28331 and its surrounding tenements as well as delineating targets and developing a limited drilling program.
+Natural Resources Exploration's exploration activities over EL28331 have been focused on determining the mineral prospectivity of the area, modelling phosphate horizons present in EL28331 and its surrounding tenements as well as delineating targets and developing a limited drilling program.
+NRE believes that the region is prospective for fairly shallow phosphate mineralisation.